Average-stu/osint/README.md

-# Osint
+# OSINT

+**Open-source intelligence (OSINT) is data collected from publicly available sources to be used in an intelligence context.**\
-Scripts that help in finding indormation that are available online publicly.
-This tool fetches all the information that are available based on your domain name.
+We have made the set of scripts that help in finding indormation that are available online publicly.
+Thus this is the complete tool if you want to perform OSINT on any website or domain.

 ---
 # Features